San Lorenzo, Puerto Rico: Government

 Like all municipalities in Puerto Rico, San Lorenzo is administered by a mayor.
 The current mayor is Jaime Alverio Ramos, from the New Progressive Party (PNP).
-Alverio was elected at the 2020 general election.
+Alverio was first elected at the 2020 general election.

 The city belongs to the Puerto Rico Senatorial district VII, which is represented by two Senators.
-In 2012, Jorge Suárez and José Luis Dalmau were elected as District Senators.
+In 2024, Wanda Soto Tolentino and Luis Daniel Colón La Santa were elected as District Senators.

 Transportation

 There are 49 bridges in San Lorenzo.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag of San Lorenzo is divided in four rectangles of equal size, two rectangles are yellow and the other two are striped with red and yellow stripes.

 Coat of arms

 The grill is the traditional symbol of San Lorenzo, deacon and martyr, patron of the town, because in a grill he underwent the martyrdom, slowly burned to death.
 The hill or mountain represent the Gregorio Hill, which dominates the San Lorenzo panorama.
 The cross is one of the heraldic attributes of San Miguel Arcángel.